 - Preheat the oven to 350 degrees Fahrenheit.

 - Add all wet ingredients (maple syrup, almond butter, vanilla, oil) to a large mixing bowl and whisk together.

-- Add in all remaining ingredients and mix well with a wooden spoon
+- Add in all remaining dry ingredients and mix well with a wooden spoon or rubber spatula.

 - Spread the mixture onto a baking tray lined with parchment paper or a silicone baking mat and pack it down into an even sheet.

 - Bake for 15 minutes, mix the mixture around, then bake an additional 5-10 minutes or until the edges start to brown. if you want lots of crispy clusters, don't spread it around, just let it bake.

 - Remove from the oven and let cool completely.
 It will continue to crisp up as it cools. break up into clusters and enjoy!